 |11.||Canon 550D||Y||stereo / -||Y||-||mini||2.0||-||-||-|

 It is notable that the 700D has a microphone port, which is missing on the E-M10 III.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 700D and the Olympus E-M10 III?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 700D: